 Research and development costs are expensed as incurred.
-Research and development costs are comprised of costs incurred in performing research and development activities, including internal costs (including stock-based compensation), costs for consultants, and other costs associated with the Company's preclinical and clinical programs.
-In particular, Madrigal has conducted safety studies in animals, optimized and implemented the API manufacturing, and conducted Phase 1 & 2 clinical trials, all of which are considered research and development expenditures.
+Research and development costs are comprised of costs incurred in performing research and development activities, including internal costs (including stock-based compensation), costs for consultants, milestone payments under licensing agreements, and other costs associated with the Company's preclinical and clinical programs.
+In particular, the Company has conducted safety studies in animals, optimized and implemented the manufacturing of our drug, and conducted Phase 1-3 clinical trials, all of which are considered research and development expenditures.
+Management uses significant judgment in estimating the amount of research and development costs recognized in each reporting period.
+Management analyzes and estimates the progress of its preclinical studies and clinical trials, completion of milestones events per underlying agreements, invoices received and contracted costs when estimating the research and development costs to accrue in each reporting period.
+Actual results could differ from the Company's estimates.
+The Company's historical estimates for research and development costs have not been materially different from the actual costs.